 However, interestingly, for women that have PCOS, the opposite tends to happen.
 After having had potentially irregular menstrual cycles through most of their lives, women might actually find that their cycles tend to become more regular as they approach menopause and that would be sort of contrary intuitive, perhaps especially at that time in their life, a woman has a new gynecologist and comes in and says oh my periods are now coming every 28 days.
 That might not give a raise of suspicion of oh, does this women have a potential history of PCOS?
 It is important to remember that if you’re having a new healthcare provider perhaps in the late 40’s and at that time if your cycles are regular, but you have a history of having had irregular menses for most of your life, that would be an important detail to mention.

-In light of the fact that the patterns seem to be so difficult, sorry not difficult, but different, for women that have PCOS, there essentially was a large consensus workshop that came together and that was called The Stages of Reproductive Aging Workshop or the STRAW workshop, and they met and actually had a ten years later meeting again and they concluded that given that our understanding of how menstrual cycles change in the perimenopause in women that have PCOS, the criteria they sort of put forward for predicting when the menopausal transition might happen, shouldn’t be applied to women with PCOS and they really highlighted the fact that we need more research to characterize patterns in women with PCOS, as they transition into menopause.
+In light of the fact that the patterns seem to be so different for women that have PCOS, there essentially was a large consensus workshop that came together and that was called The Stages of Reproductive Aging Workshop or the STRAW workshop, and they met and actually had a ten years later meeting again and they concluded that given that our understanding of how menstrual cycles change in the perimenopause in women that have PCOS, the criteria they sort of put forward for predicting when the menopausal transition might happen, shouldn’t be applied to women with PCOS and they really highlighted the fact that we need more research to characterize patterns in women with PCOS, as they transition into menopause.
 So, that’s sort of the one kind of area of things.

 The other aspect or one of the other diagnostic criteria is what we call hyperandrogenism or high levels of the male hormone, the androgen hormones.
 The way that we test that when we’re trying to make diagnostic information about PCOS is to either look from a laboratory perspective to do certain assays for those different androgen hormones or to actually just look clinically and say does the women have a history of having excess hair on the face or the body, something we call hirsutism or are they having problems with really severe acne or are there other things that indicate that there are high circulating levels of these hormones?
 Hirsutism or having the excess body hair is really one of the most troublesome things to women that have PCOS.